-- There has been a prior taxable sale, lease, or use of the article (however, see Tax on resale of tax-paid trailers and semitrailers, later). - The sale qualifies as a tax-free sale under section 4221 of the Internal Revenue Code (see Sales exempt from tax, later). - The seller in good faith accepts from the purchaser a statement signed under penalties of perjury and executed in good faith that the purchaser intends to resell the article or lease it on a long-term basis.
+- Tax on resale of tax-paid trailers and semitrailers, later). - The sale qualifies as a tax-free sale under section 4221 of the Internal Revenue Code (see Sales exempt from tax, later). - The seller in good faith accepts from the purchaser a statement signed under penalties of perjury and executed in good faith that the purchaser intends to resell the article or lease it on a long-term basis.
+There is no registration requirement.